Section A: Section of the Institute for Operations Research and the Management Sciences

 - To encourage the education of students and the continuing education of practitioners in this field of knowledge.

-- To work with accreditation institutions to promote and improve teaching of health care application courses in management sciences and operations research by faculty trained in the discipline.
+- To promote and improve teaching of health care application courses in management sciences and operations research by faculty trained in the discipline.

 Article III - Membership